Jade Emperor: The Chinese Zodiac

 There are several stories as to how the twelve animals of the Chinese zodiac were chosen.
-In one, the Jade Emperor, although having ruled Heaven and Earth justly and wisely for many years, had never had the time to actually visit the Earth personally.
+In one, the Jade Emperor, although having ruled Heaven and Earth justly and wisely for many years, had never had time to visit Earth personally.
 He grew curious as to what the creatures looked like.
 Thus, he asked all the animals to visit him in heaven.
 The Cat, being the most handsome of all animals, asked his friend the Rat to wake him on the day they were to go to Heaven so he would not oversleep.
 The Rat, however, was worried that he would seem ugly compared to the Cat, so he did not wake the cat.
 Consequently, the Cat missed the meeting with the Jade Emperor and was replaced by the Pig.
-The Jade Emperor was delighted with the animals and so decided to divide the years up amongst them.
-When the cat learned of what had happened, he was furious with the Rat and that, according to the story, is why cats and Rats are enemies to this day.
-The Cat can be seen as the domesticated Tiger or leopard the third of the animals in the classical Chinese Zodiac text.
+The Jade Emperor was delighted with the animals and so decided to divide the years among them.
+When the cat learned of what had happened, he was furious with the Rat, and that, according to the story, is why cats and Rats are enemies to this day.
+The Cat can be seen as the domesticated Tiger or leopard, the third of the animals in the classical Chinese Zodiac text.

 The Four Dragons

-Once a great drought had spread across the land.
-Four dragons from the sea noticed the plight of the people and traveled to beseech The Jade Emperor in the Heavenly Palace to bring the rains to the people.
-He was very busy ruling the heavens, earth, and sea and distractedly agreed to send the rains on the next day if they would return to the sea, but soon after the dragons departed, he forgot his promise.
+Once, a great drought had spread across the land.
+Four dragons from the sea noticed the plight of the people and traveled to beseech the Jade Emperor in the Heavenly Palace to bring the rains to the people.
+He was very busy ruling the heavens, the earth, and the sea, and, distracted, agreed to send the rains the next day if they would return to the sea, but soon after the dragons departed, he forgot his promise.

-After ten days, the rains still did not come and the people began to die of starvation.
+After ten days, the rains still did not come, and the people began to die of starvation.
 The dragons could not simply stand by and do nothing, and so they decided to use their bodies to capture great masses of water from the sea, taking it upon themselves to bring the rain.
-The people were grateful and prayed their thanks to the Jade Emperor, who soon discovered what the dragons had done, and became angry that they intervened without his blessing.
+The people were grateful and prayed their thanks to the Jade Emperor, who soon discovered what the dragons had done and became angry that they intervened without his blessing.

 The Jade Emperor ordered Mountain God to trap the four dragons.
 However, from each mountain that trapped a dragon there sprang a new river.
 From Yellow Dragon came the Yellow River, from Long Dragon the Yangtze River, from Black Dragon the Amur River, and from Pearl Dragon the Pearl River.
 The rivers thereafter flowed from west to east and north to south, the dragons ensuring that the people of China would never be without water again.